 Product photography is all about taking photos of products.
 As with fashion, you can take high quality pictures outdoors or in-studio, although most commercial photographers prefer taking shots in the studio where they have more control over the backdrop and lighting conditions.

 For this type of photography, you’ll want to pay special attention to the light.
 You have to understand what type of settings would work best for different types of products.

 If you decide to be a location and environment photographer, you’ll primarily be taking photos of various locations for commercial purposes as well as people in their working environment.

-This can include office and building photos for a particular brand, workers in a factory.
-Or employees in an office as well as vacation homes, rentals, hotels, and more for tourism purposes.
+This can include office and building photos for a particular brand, or even workers in a factory.
+You can also go for employees in an office, as well as vacation homes, rentals, hotels, and more for tourism purposes.

 When specializing in food photography, you might be taking photos of food products as well as editorial photos for local restaurants.
 In some cases, you might even work with a food stylist to get the most appealing images.

-This is another type of photography where having a good understanding of how lighting affects photos is crucial.
+This is another genre of photography where having a good understanding of how lighting affects photos is crucial.